-- Methotrexate was recommended for patients with high and moderate activity of JIA and features of poor prognosis. - Methotrexate (Rheumatrex): 7.5 mg/wk=> 2.5mg q12h for 3 doses. - Sulfasalazine (Azulfidine, EN-tabs) in children>6yr 10mg/kg/d initially, increase by 10mg/kg/d qwk.
-Was recommended in enthesitis-related arthritis category of JIA. - Cyclosporine has been effective in children with dactylitis who no responded to Sulfasalazine.
+- Most children with polyarticular and some with aggressive pauciarticular JIA. - Methotrexate (Rheumatrex): 7.5 mg/wk=> 2.5mg q12h for 3 doses. - Sulfasalazine (Azulfidine, EN-tabs) in children>6yr 10mg/kg/d initially, increase by 10mg/kg/d qwk; typical dose is 30-50mg/kg/d; not exceed 2g/d. - Cyclosporine has been effective in children with dactylitis who do not respond to Sulfasalazine.